Disadvantaged Students (Pupil Premium)

 - Small group intervention to support reading and writing.

-- Key Stage 4 GCSE/ BTEC intervention.
+- Key Stage 4 intervention strategies.

 - Key Stage 4 work related programmes.

 - Careers Education and a structured student development programme, including student progress folders.

 - Enterprise activities